tonethar/IGME-430-Fall-2024/exercises/2-heroku-test.md

 ---

-- Head to `http://localhost:3000/` and verify that the project is running
+- Head to `http://localhost:3000/` and verify that the project is running on your local machine

 ---